CLAW1200/LaunchpadMK2-VoiceMeeter/README.md

 - From the same menu, select ***"MIDI Mapping"***.

-	You only need to set ***"MIDI Input Device"*** to the Launchpad (not feedback or extra), as we will not set any controls from this page. %explain this%
+	You only need to set ***"MIDI Input Device"*** to the Launchpad (not feedback or extra), as we will not set any controls from this page.

 - Next, from the menu, check: